alexyzha/AStar-Visualizer/README.md

 <img width="151" alt="Screenshot_2024-02-09_at_7 00 03_PM" src="https://github.com/alexyzha/AStar-Visualizer/assets/122637724/6aa4d88b-90e3-4372-85cb-9e0e19c4c419">

-The green node (5) will be our starting node.
-Nodes 1, 2, 3, 4, 6, 7, 8, and 9 are its neighbors, so they would all get put into a priority queue.
-The starting node has been processed!
-We must now close the starting node, because we don't want to backtrack to a node we've already processed.
+Since this is the very beginning of the algorithm, we initialize our open set (a priority queue) and place the starting node (the green node at position 5) in it.
+Nodes 1, 2, 3, 4, 6, 7, 8, and 9 are its neighbors, so they would all get put into a priority queue too.
+After all of the starting node's neighbors are inserted into the priority queue, we put the starting node in the closed set, because we don't want to backtrack to a node we've already processed.
+Now, the starting node has been processed!

 <img width="148" alt="Screenshot_2024-02-09_at_6 56 13_PM" src="https://github.com/alexyzha/AStar-Visualizer/assets/122637724/3dac5968-414c-40c5-9193-4eb4bf6fdd2f">

-Say for some reason nodes 2, 3, and 6 have the smallest F-scores.
+Moving on, say for some reason nodes 2, 3, and 6 have the smallest F-scores.
+This means that they will all appear at the front of the open set (priority queue).
 We'll process them, and then close them just like we did with the starting node.
 We'll now end up with a configuration that looks like this:

 <img width="151" alt="Screenshot_2024-02-09_at_6 57 28_PM" src="https://github.com/alexyzha/AStar-Visualizer/assets/122637724/092640de-3720-46fa-9f84-671428de21b5">